By David - K3DAV (5/18/2013)

 OK boys and girls, here it is.
 The big secret to prevent lightning from hitting your radio.
 The only sure-fire way known to all of mankind.
 And it absolutely positively works 100% of the time.
 Are you ready??????
 Don't be shocked!!

 No connection of the big lightning rod on the roof to the big expensive radio, means no lightning can hit the big expensive radio.
+You don't have to be a genius to understand this simple and easy concept.
 And if lightning DOES hit the antenna, it goes from the ground straight up through the antenna into the air as a big bright white streak in the sky.
 It very well may smoke the old antenna and even the coax.
 But that big overpriced expensive radio will still work like new when you get a new antenna and coax installed.
 What would you rather lose?
 A $200 antenna, or your nice $2,000 radio?
 DUH!

 But there is something else you need to do with that open ended coax in the radio room.
 Just disconnecting the coax will save the radio, but lightning can still arc off the connector to anything close to it like your computer, TV or even YOU.
 Some people have said to put the open coax end into a glass jar.
 The only problem with this is that the lightning has enough power to melt and spray hot glass all over the room and everyone in it.
 So the glass jar idea is pretty stupid.